SCAR/AtlasRIS/citations/README.md

-# AtlasRIS
+# Biogeographic Atlas of the Southern Ocean

-Biogeographic Atlas of the Southern Ocean citation information
+## Citation information

 See http://atlas.biodiversity.aq